 I don't watch TV, or play sports, or participate in any organized

 activities.
-I do follow science, read science fiction, and play my
+I do follow science, read science fiction, and practice

-harmonica.
-Most of my time outside of work these days goes to raising
+musical instruments.
+Most of my time outside of work these days goes

 References are available upon request.
 Contact me via email at